Roll20/roll20-api-scripts/StatusFX/README.md

 Creates some sort of custom effect when the 'death-zone' status marker is on.

 *chemical-bolt* ```splatter-holy [random]```
-Creates a custom spark effect fired in a random direction when the 'chemical-bolt' status marker is on.
+Creates a spark effect fired in a random direction when the 'chemical-bolt' status marker is on.

 *custom* ```sleep: glow-holy|stars: beam-fire [2,3]```